AMAAI-Lab/nnAudio2/Sphinx/source/intro.rst

 Python >= 3.8

-librosa = 0.7.0 (Theortically nnAudio depends on librosa.
+librosa = 0.7.0 (Theortically nnAudio2 depends on librosa.
 But we only need to use a single function mel from librosa.filters.
-To save users troubles from installing librosa for this single function, I just copy the chunk of functions corresponding to mel in my code so that nnAudio runs without the need to install librosa)
+To save users troubles from installing librosa for this single function, I just copy the chunk of functions corresponding to mel in my code so that nnAudio2 runs without the need to install librosa)

 Usage
 *****

 Standalone Usage
 ~~~~~~~~~~~~~~~~
-To use nnAudio, you need to define the spectrogram layer in the same way as a neural network layer.
+To use nnAudio2, you need to define the spectrogram layer in the same way as a neural network layer.
 After that, you can pass a batch of waveform to that layer to obtain the spectrograms.
 The input shape should be `(batch, len_audio)`.

 .. code-block:: python

-    from nnAudio import features
+    from nnAudio2 import features
     from scipy.io import wavfile
     import torch
     sr, song = wavfile.read('./Bach.wav') # Loading your audio